splineops/splineops/docs/user-guide/03_affine.rst

 Overview
 --------

-The :ref:`rotate <api-rotate>` module in :ref:`SplineOps <api-index>` allows for the rotation of 2D or 3D data arrays around a specified axis and center using spline interpolation.
-This function is widely used in image processing, computer graphics, and scientific computing [1]_.
+The :ref:`affine <api-affine>` module in :ref:`SplineOps <api-index>` provides affine geometric transforms for 2D or 3D data arrays using spline interpolation.
+At the moment it exposes a single helper, :func:`~splineops.affine.rotate`, which rotates data around a specified axis and center.
+Such operations are widely used in image processing, computer graphics, and scientific computing [1]_.

 2D Rotation
 -----------